whomwah/whomwah/README.md

 ### Hello 👋

 I build cool stuff for web, mobile or desktop.
-I currently work for [Kyan Media](https://kyan.com).
+I currently work for [Kyan](https://kyan.com).
 In a previous life I've computed for the BBC, designed and built mountain bike parts, programmed industrial robots, and dabbled in nuclear power.